pymupdf/PyMuPDF-Optional-Material/docs/widget.rst

 Like annotations, widgets live on PDF pages.
 Similar to annotations, the first widget on a page is accessible via :attr:`Page.firstWidget` and subsequent widgets can be accessed via the :attr:`Widget.next` property.

-.. versionchanged:: 1.16.0 Widgets are no longer mixed with annotations. :attr:`Page.firstAnnot` and :meth:`Annot.next` will deliver non-widget annotations exclusively, and be ``None`` if only form fields exist on a page.
+*(Changed in version 1.16.0)* Widgets are no longer mixed with annotations. :attr:`Page.firstAnnot` and :meth:`Annot.next` will deliver non-widget annotations exclusively, and be *None* if only form fields exist on a page.
 Vice versa, :attr:`Page.firstWidget` and :meth:`Widget.next` will only show widgets.

 **Class API**